xcat2/confluent-docs/docs/confluentdiscovery.md

 and xClarity Controller devices without knowing the addresses ahead of time.

 For optimal results, the confluent server should be on the same network as the management ports.
-Additionally, it is more robust if IPv6 is not disabled, though no IPv6 addresses need to be configured.
+Additionally, it is more robust if IPv6 is enabled, though no IPv6 addresses need to be configured (it can use the fe80:: addresseses that appear by default on network interfaces).
 Also, the general default configuration for Lenovo servers is to only have the dedicated management port enabled.
 As such, a server without the management port wired is likely to not complete the discovery process.